awsdocs/aws-kms-developer-guide/doc_source/creating-resources-with-cloudformation.md

 Or you can use an AWS CloudFormation template to define a particular CMK configuration that satisfies your business rules and security standards\.
 Then you can use that template any time you need to create a CMK\.
 You don't have to worry about misconfigured keys\.
 If your preferred configuration changes, you can use your template to update your CMKs\.
 For example, the template makes it easy to programmatically enable automatic key rotation on all CMKs that the template defines\.

-For more information, including examples, see the [KMS resource type reference](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/AWS_KMS.html) in the *AWS CloudFormation User Guide*\.
+For more information about AWS KMS resources, including examples, see the [KMS resource type reference](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/AWS_KMS.html) in the *AWS CloudFormation User Guide*\.

 ## Learn more about AWS CloudFormation<a name="learn-more-cloudformation"></a>